ilkesayki/gesture-tracker/README.md

 ⚙️ Requirements

 Before running the project, make sure you have the following installed:
-1. Python
+    1   Python

-You need Python 3.8 or higher.
+        -You need Python 3.8 or higher.
 Check your version:

         python3 --version

-If you don’t have it, install from python.org/downloads.
+        -If you don’t have it, install from python.org/downloads.

-2. Create and Activate a Virtual Environment
+    2   Create and Activate a Virtual Environment

-We recommend using a virtual environment (so dependencies don’t conflict):
+        -We recommend using a virtual environment (so dependencies don’t conflict):

         python3 -m venv ~/venvs/gesture312

         source ~/venvs/gesture312/bin/activate

-3. Install Dependencies
+    3   Install Dependencies

         pip install opencv-python mediapipe numpy absl-py

 💻 How to Run